rianvdm/pm-resources/templates/product-plan.md

 ### General overview of how we plan to address the opportunity

-### Breakdown of proposed tasks and release schedule
+### Breakdown of proposed tasks and what goes into each release

+_Make each release to production as small as possible.
+Shop incremental value._

 ### Estimated time frame